 - A pair of woolen gloves with real fur trim, labelled 80% wool, 20% polyester

-The Textile Products (Labelling and Fibre Composition) Regulation requires by law that a “textile product” that include parts of animal origin (including, for example, leather and real animal fur) must be clearly labelled or marked using the phrase “contains non-textile parts of animal origin”.
+By law, under the EU Textile Products Regulation (2011) a “textile product” that include parts of animal origin (for example, feathers, bone, or animal fur) must be clearly labelled or marked using the phrase “contains non-textile parts of animal origin”.